All Episodes

 No charges will be filed.

-No charges will be filed against City Councilwoman Monica Conyers, the wife of Democratic Representative John Conyers over a bar fight, prosecutors said yesterday.
+No charges will be filed against city councilwoman Monica Conyers, the wife of Democratic Representative John Conyers over a bar fight, prosecutors said yesterday.

 Monica Conyers and another woman got into a fight in December during a birthday party for a lawyer.

-The lawyer's date, Rebecca Mews appeared on television with a black eye and claimed that Conyers threw the first punch.
+The lawyer's date, Rebecca Mews, appeared on television with a black eye and claimed that Conyers threw the first punch.

 Prosecutor Kim Worthy said a majority of witnesses, including a lawyer, supported Conyers' version of events.

-Uh Did Conyers apologize?
+Did Conyers apologize?

-There been any apology for this?
+Has there been any apology for this?

-Was there a was was there there wasn't any was there a press conference?
+Was there a press conference?

-Does the press even does the press even care about this?
+Does the press even care about this?

-Do I can no, I don't care about it.
+No, I don't care about it.

 Here's I know the first accounts I do remember made it sound like they were both fighting over a guy.

-But we'll never know.
+It certainly did, but we'll never know.

-From the New York Times, Governor Robert Ehrlich, Jr. of Maryland did not violate the First Amendment rights of two Baltimore Sun reporters by prohibiting state employees from talking to them.
+From the New York Times, Governor Robert Ehrlich Jr. of Maryland did not violate the First Amendment rights of two Baltimore Sun reporters by prohibiting state employees from talking to them.

 Do not return calls or comply with any request, the directive said.